AT&T Postmaster Website

-AT&T's AUP Enforcement Team receives complaints about alleged violations of the Acceptable Use Policy (AUP) by AT&T subscribers.
-The team investigates the complaint to determine whether or not AT&T policies have been violated and takes action accordingly.
+The AT&T AUP enforcement team receives complaints about alleged violations of the Acceptable Use Policy (AUP) by AT&T subscribers.
+The team investigates each complaint to determine whether or not AT&T policies have been violated and takes action accordingly.
 Results of the investigation are not disclosed in order to protect the privacy of the customer.

-We can only assist with Spam that originates from AT&T Internet Services IP addresses.
-If you are reporting Spam believed to originate from a AT&T subscriber, we must have the full e-mail header from the original message in order to investigate the complaint.
-You must provide the header information from the original message and paste it into the body of the e-mail when you forward the original message with your complaint.
+We can only assist with spam that originates from AT&T Internet Services IP addresses.
+If you are reporting spam believed to originate from an AT&T subscriber, we must have the full email header from the original message in order to investigate the complaint.
+You must provide the header information from the original message and paste it into the body of the email when you forward the original message with your complaint.
 We cannot accept attachments.
 When we receive your complaint, we will investigate the situation and take appropriate action based on the results of the investigation.

 Note: This site is not affiliated with AT&T. AT&T does not endorse this site and is providing this link strictly for your information.

-If you are reporting "hacking" or attacks by a AT&T Internet Services subscriber as detected by your firewall, please email the following information to email@example.com., a copy of the log indicating the source IP address, date, time, time zone, and the type of attack/probe.
+If you are reporting hacking or attacks by an AT&T Internet Services subscriber as detected by your firewall, please email the following information to email@example.com: a copy of the log indicating the source IP address, date, time, time zone, and the type of attack or probe.
 Please note that our email reader does not accept attachments, so your log must be pasted into the body of the email.

 The Digital Millennium Copyright Act of 1998